nuxion/labfunctions/docs/labfunctions/quickstart.rst

 .. warning::
-    We are using the flag **--current** to build an untracked version of the project for simplicity, real use cases should include git to get versioned runtimes.
+    We are using the flag **--current** to build an untracked version of the project for simplicity, but real use cases should include git to get versioned runtimes.